crookedneighbor/bladebarringer.com/README.md

 For this to work, we need to set a few environmental variables.
 First thing, [login to Spotify in a browser](https://spotify.com/login).

-Once you're logged in, follow these steps to get the `CLIENT_ID` and `CLIENT_SECRET` enviromental variables.
+Once you're logged in, follow these steps to get the `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` enviromental variables.
 If you've already done this once, you shouldn't need to fetch them again.

 * Navigate to the [Spotify Dashboard](https://developer.spotify.com/dashboard)
 * Go to the settings for your app (or create a new one)
-* Copy the client ID and client secrent and set them as the `CLIENT_ID` and `CLIENT_SECRET` env variables.
+* Copy the client ID and client secrent and set them as the `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` env variables.

 If you are importing the playlist for the first time, it will also attempt to import the lyrics for the song, which need additional credentials.
 To find them, follow these steps: